True or False: A fall only “counts” if the patient is injured.

 Mrs. Lopez, a post-stroke patient with left-sided weakness and a red sign on her door, starts to scoot to the edge of her bed without calling.
 You hear her bed alarm go off.
 What should you do?

-Go to her room immediately, remind her to call for help before moving, assist her safely back to bed, ensure the bed and chair alarms are active, and document the event.
+Go to her room immediately, assess her needs(restroom assistance, something may have fallen on the floor, altered mental status that may need redirection.) remind her to call for help before moving, assist her safely back to bed, ensure the bed and chair alarms are active, and document the event.
 Re-educate on using the call light.

-No bed alarm; patient needs assistance to the bathroom but can have there privacy. pt needs to be transferred safely back to bed or w/c after they are done.
+No bed alarm during the day time but alarm needs to be on at night; patient needs assistance to the bathroom but can have there privacy when transferred on the commode safely. pt needs to be transferred safely back to bed or w/c after they are done.

-After a fall, a patient may become afraid to move or walk again.
-What is this called, and how does it affect rehab?
+After a fall, a patient may become afraid to move or walk again. how does it affect rehab?

-What is fear of falling, which reduces confidence and independence in therapy?
+This is when a patient has a fear of falling, which reduces confidence and independence in therapy?

 medical condition, medications, fatigue, or new weakness can alter mobility and safety levels day to day.